aarongustafson/jekyll-webmention_io/README.md

 ### `webmention_count`

-Displays a count of webmentions for the current `post.url`:
+Displays a count of webmentions for the current `page.url`:

-	{% webmention_count post.url %}
+	{% webmention_count page.url %}

 The output will be a number.

 You can optionally filter this number by one or more supported webmention types.
 For instance, if you only wanted posts and replies, you could use this format:

-	{% webmention_count post.url posts replies %}
+	{% webmention_count page.url posts replies %}

 ### `webmentions`

-You can get a complete list of webmentions for a given `post.url` using the following liquid tag:
+You can get a complete list of webmentions for a given `page.url` using the following liquid tag:

-	{% webmentions post.url %}
+	{% webmentions page.url %}

 The webmentions found, if any, will be piped into the webmentions template your specified in your configuration or the default one that ships with this gem.

 You can optionally filter this number by one or more supported webmention types.
 For instance, if you only wanted posts and replies, you could use this format:

-	{% webmentions post.url posts replies %}
+	{% webmentions page.url posts replies %}

 #### Default template info